chrisEsk/chrisesk.github.io/docs/src/jobs.md

   <img width="220" src="/logo_gl.png" alt="">
 </a>

-I collaborated with a diverse range of clients, spanning from e-commerce enterprises to a Homeowners Association (HOA) in the USA.
+I collaborated with a diverse range of clients, spanning from e-commerce enterprises to a Homeowners Association (HOA) in the USA under an agile methodology.

 ## ‣ Tech Lead and Fullstack Engineer, [El Artesano App](http://www.elartesanoapp.com/), Independent Startup